 Send an email with all 6 of the following to Fiona at IOL.

-- Send the advert un-formatted (e.g no boxes or images or columns) as a Word document or in the body of the email.
+- Please send the advert as an un-formatted (e.g no boxes or images or columns) Word document or in the body of the email.
 We are unable to accept PDFs/JPGs/links to online job adverts or other types of document.
 Sending a job advert in other ways will delay placement.

 - Mark your email subject as Job Advert